Ideology: History

-Napoleon Bonaparte (1769–1821) came to view ideology as a term of abuse, which he often hurled against his liberal foes in Tracy's Institut national.
 According to Karl Mannheim's historical reconstruction of the shifts in the meaning of ideology, the modern meaning of the word was born when Napoleon used it to describe his opponents as "the ideologues".
 Tracy's major book, The Elements of Ideology (published 1804–1815), was soon translated into major European languages.

 In the century following Tracy's formulations, the term ideology moved back and forth between positive and negative connotations.
 When post-Napoleonic governments adopted a reactionary stance, the concept influenced the Italian, Spanish and Russian thinkers who had begun to describe themselves as liberals and who attempted to reignite revolutionary activity in the early 1820s, including the Carbonari societies in France and Italy and the Decembrists in Russia.
 Karl Marx (1818–1883) adopted Napoleon's negative sense of the term, using it in his writings, in which he once described Tracy as a de (a "fish-blooded bourgeois doctrinaire").
 The term has since dropped some of its pejorative sting (euphemism treadmill), and has become a neutral term in the analysis of differing political opinions and views of social groups.
 While Marx situated the term within class struggle and domination, others believed it was a necessary part of institutional functioning and social integration.

 In parallel with post-Soviet Russian ideas about the mono-ideologies of (for example) monotheism, Walter Brueggemann (1933–2025) has examined "ideological extension" in historical religious/political contexts.